legluondunet/MyLittleLutrisScripts/Sleeping Dogs/README.md

-# Just Cause 2 - Steam
+# JSleeping Dogs - Definitive Edition - Steam

 Description:
 This script will facilitate you install of this game on Linux OS:
-"Just Cause 2" Steam edition.
+"Sleeping Dogs - Definitive Edition" Steam edition.
 During install please let all options by default.
 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux platform.